SEO & Visibility

 6. Integration with voice search & zero-click

-An increasing number of Belgian search queries are made via voice, especially on mobile.
-Consider phrases like "Where can I find a copywriter in Mechelen?" or "Open now: bike shop in Hasselt."
-Therefore, optimize for:
+More and more Belgian searches happen via voice, especially on mobile.
+Think of “Where can I find a copywriter in Mechelen?” or “Open now: bicycle shop in Hasselt”.
+So optimise for:

 • Long-tail search terms and natural language